iandark/argon-one-daemon/README.md

 ```

 The changes don't have to made in one shot but you **MUST** commit them for them to take effect.

-***IMPORTANT*** *There is no feedback from the daemon if the changes are applied successfully.
-You can check the logs.
-This feature is planned but not yet implemented*